-In connection with the execution of the PolyBioCept Agreement, we also (i) entered into a clinical trials agreement with the Karolinska University Hospital to conduct clinical trials in glioblastoma and pancreatic cancer at the Karolinska University Hospital, and (ii) agreed to enter into a sponsored research agreement with the Karolinska Institute for the research of the cytokine cocktail in additional indications.
-We agreed to enter into the sponsored research agreement within 90 days after the date of the PolyBioCept Agreement, which date has been extended by amendments to the PolyBioCept Agreement.
-To date we have not executed this sponsored research agreement.
-Failure to enter into the sponsored research agreement or further amend the PolyBioCept Agreement will give PolyBioCept the right to terminate the PolyBioCept Agreement (and we shall be entitled to repayment of \$2.2 million in payments previously made).
-We will pay the Karolinska Institute an additional \$2.6 million in connection with these other related agreements.
-In the year ended December 31, 2016, we paid Karolinska University Hospital \$1.6 million to conduct these clinical trials.
-The \$1.6 million payment was classified as prepaid expense and is being expensed in accordance with our research and development expense accounting policy (see Note 1 in the Notes to Financial Statements in Part IV of this Annual Report on Form 10-K).
-Accordingly, we recognized \$0.3 million, and \$0.1 million in connection with this agreement as research and development expense in the years ended December 31, 2016, respectively.
+In connection with the execution of the PolyBioCept Agreement, the Company also (i) entered into a clinical trials agreement with the Karolinska University Hospital to conduct clinical trials in glioblastoma and pancreatic cancer at the Karolinska University Hospital, and (ii) agreed to enter into a sponsored research agreement with the Karolinska Institute for the research of the cytokine cocktail in additional indications.
+The Company agreed to enter into the sponsored research agreement, which date has been extended by amendments to the PolyBioCept Agreement.
+Failure to enter into the sponsored research agreement or further amend the PolyBioCept Agreement will give PolyBioCept the right to terminate the PolyBioCept Agreement, while the Company will have the right to recoup \$2.2 million of the payments it made under the PolyBioCept Agreement.
+The Company will pay the Karolinska Institute an additional \$2.6 million in connection with these other related agreements.
+In the year ended December 31, 2016, the Company paid Karolinska University Hospital \$1.6 million under the clinical trials agreement to conduct the clinical trials.
+The \$1.6 million payment was classified as prepaid expense and is being amortized over the period the related services are rendered.
+At March 31, 2018, \$1.2 million remained as prepaid expense on the consolidated balance sheet.
+As of April 9, 2018, the Company terminated the clinical trials agreement with the Karolinska University Hospital.